NoNotNotes/Mneme/Garden/04/316a-anxiety.md

 | **Moderate** | Narrowed     | Distracted, Pacing                                                                                    | Palliative             | Refocus (grounding techniques), Supervision, KISS | PO Anxiolytic      |
 | **Severe**   | Distorted    | Impaired thinking, Confusion, Disorientation                                                          | Excessive, Maladaptive | Relaxation, Less Stimuli, Presence, Listening     | IM Anxiolytic      |
 | **Panic**    | Disorganized | Immobilization, Mute/Hysterical, Irrational, Overwhelmed (Suicidal), Potential Hallucination/Delusion | Dysfunctional          | Safety, Less Stimuli, Presence (judicious touch)  | N/A                |

 ___

+# Anxiety Medications
+**Gamma aminobutyric acid** (GABA) is a neurotransmitter that reduces the activity of nerve cells in the brain, promoting relaxation and reducing anxiety.
+A deficiency in GABA is associated with anxiety.
+Benzodiazepines enhance GABA's inhibitory effects by binding to specific receptors, which results in a calming and sedative effect.
+1. **Benzodiazepines:** Valium (diazepam) and Librium (chlordiazepoxide) are examples of benzodiazepines used to treat anxiety disorders.
+Other commonly prescribed benzodiazepines include Xanax (alprazolam), Ativan (lorazepam), and Klonopin (clonazepam).
+2. **Side Effects:** drowsiness, dizziness, impaired coordination, memory problems, and a risk of dependency and addiction when used for an extended period.
+3. **Alcohol and caffeine** can interact with these medications and increase their sedative effects, leading to dangerous drowsiness and impairment.
+4. **Signs of Withdrawal**: Prolonged use of benzodiazepines can lead to physical dependence, and abrupt discontinuation can result in withdrawal symptoms (e.g., anxiety, insomnia, irritability, tremors, sweating, seizures).
+It's crucial to **taper off** benzodiazepines under the supervision of a healthcare provider to minimize these withdrawal symptoms.
+5. **Treatment for Withdrawal**: If someone is experiencing benzodiazepine withdrawal, they should seek medical help immediately.
+Treatment may involve gradually reducing the dosage (tapering) to minimize withdrawal symptoms.
+In severe cases, healthcare providers may prescribe medications like diazepam or phenobarbital to manage withdrawal symptoms and prevent seizures.

+>[!WARNING] Seizures
+>Seizures are the target of prevention for patients with withdrawal from benzodiazepines.
+The nurse helps with tapering medication, maintaining fluid and electrolyte balance, reducing stimuli and seizure triggers, and instituting an emergency plan in the even of a seizure.

+___